wpengine/atlas-content-modeler/readme.txt

 = Where can I submit bug reports and feature requests? = You can submit feature requests and open bug reports in our [GitHub repo](https://github.com/wpengine/atlas-content-modeler).
 == Changelog ==

+= 0.10.0 - 2021-11-18 =
+* **Added:** Relationship fields with reverse references enabled are now editable from the reverse side.
+Tick “Configure Reverse Reference” when creating your relationship field to use reverse references.
+* **Added:** Post slugs are now editable in ACM entries.
+Enable them via Screen Options when editing a post.
+* **Fixed:** Integer number fields can no longer use decimal values for the step, minimum and maximum settings.

 = 0.9.0 - 2021-11-03 =